Pyon18Pyon/pong-v1-javascript-study/README.md

 ## How to play?

 This is a classic Pong Game.
 The top paddle is a computer and the bottom paddle is a user.
-All you need to is to move the paddle left to right to catch the ball.
+All you need to do is to move the paddle left to right to catch the ball.
 If you miss it you lose.
 Whoever wins a game, the score counter on the left gets updated and the ball resets in the centre.
 Whichever scores 7 points first will win the game and you have a choice to play again.

 ## Key features